CollinOS/crypto-dashboard/README.md

 Next steps are:
 - when a favorite coin is clicked in the portfolio, have it pull up a card with all trades for that coin
-- 404 error page
 - Track portfolio balance based off trade, sells go into a wallet state and take from that for buys if exists, so if I sell 100 then 100 goes into the wallet state and still contributes to portfolio amount, then next buy will take from that wallet state until empty
 - custom loading states for each thing that needs to load could be cool? kind of tedious though for a side project though
-- fix favorite.image from coin.id pages (low priority)
-- redirect search to coin page (low priority)
 - if someone favorites a coin from a different device will localStorage update or will db & localStorage be out of sync? sessionStorage could solve this but causes favorites to refresh so need to get them loading faster if so.
-- add login with GitHub (low)
+- add login with GitHub

 ## High Level Description (Draft for now)